api3dao/oev-docs/docs/oev-searchers/in-depth/oev-network/index.md

    250ms.
 Note that the OEV Network only produces blocks when there are transactions.
-2. Gas fees - The gas fees are paid in ETH, and because the network is an optimistic L2 rollup the gas fees are low.
+2. Gas fees - The gas fees are paid in ETH, and because the network is an optimistic L2 rollup, the gas fees are low.
-3. Using Anytrust - By using AnyTrust DAC, the OEV Network achieves further cost decrease.
+3. Using Anytrust - By using AnyTrust DAC, the OEV Network achieves further cost reduction.

 See [Arbitrum Nitro details](https://docs.caldera.xyz/about/nitro#benefits) and [AnyTrust details](https://docs.caldera.xyz/about/nitro#anytrust) for more